LinkUVerse/rtd/external-crates/move/crates/move-analyzer/trace-debug/README.md

 # How to use

-A detailed description of the debugger is available as part of the Sui [documentation](https://docs.sui.io/references/ide/debugger), including comprehensive usage [instructions](https://docs.sui.io/references/ide/debugger#usage).
+A detailed description of the debugger is available as part of the Rtd [documentation](https://docs.rtd.io/references/ide/debugger), including comprehensive usage [instructions](https://docs.rtd.io/references/ide/debugger#usage).